 Hi there!
 I’m Brittany.
 This is my blog.

 I’m Brittany Goldwyn Merth, the human at the helm of by Brittany Goldwyn, my Internet space for all things creative.
-My tagline is “live creatively” because I want to inspire you to do just that.
 I’m married to a cool dude, and together we have three dependents: one toddler and two cats (one toothless, one kind of an asshole, both extremely loved).
-We live in Frederick, Maryland, which is an awesome little town.
+I work in an office during the day and live in a cool little town in Maryland (USA) called Frederick.

 What will I find here?

-This is primarily a modern DIY blog focusing on home decor ideas, basic woodworking projects, fun crafts, small home projects, and more.
+This is primarily a modern DIY blog focusing on ideas for the home, basic woodworking projects, crafts, and more.
 And planters.
 Lots and lots of DIY planters.
 We also live in a townhouse (see the tour here), so I trend toward projects for smaller spaces or projects that have multiple uses.

 I love plants and share a lot of plant care and gardening tips on here as well.
 I often hear people talk about how they can’t keep plants alive, but it’s not that hard!
 I love to fill my home with plants and share articles about easy-to-care-for houseplants based on my own experience learning through trial and error.
 I also love cats, so you’ll see a lot of our two little furries Henry and Blanche.
 I love doing cat-related DIYs.